Glacier Trek Adventure to Spencer Glacier:

 9 AM – Arrive at Spencer Glacier Whistle Stop

-11:30 – 2:00 PM – Glacier Trek onto the ice at Spencer Glacier, Look for Blue Ice Caves & Explore.
+11:30 – 2:00 PM – Glacier Trek onto the ice at Spencer Glacier looking for ice features, pools, caves, etc.

 2-4:30 PM – Depending on your group’s desires, your guide’s discretion & advice, as well as the weather of the day will determine your options below.

 #1 – Continue Exploring the Glacier and get more time Exploring on the ice.
 (MOST COMMON since this tour focuses on seeking out amazing ice features and exploring Spencer Glacier)

 #2 – With inclement weather, jump aboard the AK Railroad’s Glacier Discovery Train and go to Grandview – the most scenic section of the AK Railroad.

 5:15 PM – Arrive in Portage and board the motorcoach back to Anchorage or shuttle back to Girdwood

 6:45 PM – Arrival in Anchorage via Motorcoach Bus

 - A catered sack lunch is provided (sandwich, fruit, dessert & bottled water).
 Veggie or other dietary requests are welcome, please notify us ahead of time.